 Concentration requirements: Four subjects from the list below with no more than two subjects from a single area.
-A HASS Concentration may include only ONE (1) subject that also counts toward the HASS Distribution Requirement.
+A HASS Concentration may include only one subject that also counts toward the HASS Distribution Requirement.
 You may include more than one only if the additional subject will NOT count as a HASS Distribution subject in your degree audit.

 HUMANITIES AND THE ARTS

-4.616 Selected Topics on Culture and Architecture (G) (when applicable-minimum of 9 units)
+4.616 Topics on Culture and Architecture (G)

-4.617 Issues in Islamic Urbanism (G)
+4.617 Topics in Islamic Urbanism (G)

-4.621 Orientalism and Representation (G)
+4.621 Orientalism, Colonialism, and Representation (G)

 SOCIAL SCIENCES AND HISTORICAL STUDIES